 mediaposted on 27.03.2018, 09:22 by Amanda MurphyAmanda Murphy, John EllisJohn Ellis, Nick HallNick Hall

-This video is part of a series that shows how riggers placed cables, cameras, microphones and other vital equipment in place at the beginning of an outside broadcast assignment.
+This video is part of a series that shows how sound engineers placed microphones, captured sound, and managed communications with BBC Television Centre during an outside broadcast.

 This footage was filmed in May 2016 on location at Northop Hall hotel near Hawarden in Flintshire, United Kingdom.

 A team of veteran television outside broadcast camera operators, electricians, riggers, sound engineers, producers and production assistants who worked on BBC outside broadcasts in the 1960s and 1970s recreated various aspects of their work.